-Now that every Apple laptop ships with a solid state drive, many of us are learning to live with smaller storage capacities once more.
-At the same time, external hard drives are cheaper and roomier than ever – which means there’s often plenty of room for backups and file storage on the same drive.
+Now that almost every Mac ships with a speedy solid-state drive, many of us have learned to live with smaller storage capacities in our computers.
+At the same time, external hard drives are cheaper than ever.
+That means it’s easy to get yourself an external drive big enough to partition for both Time Machine backups and external storage.

 How Time Machine Works